About Angela Maiers

 And in this process of, you know, we have to know how much of a role do tools, machines, and technology play?

 I think they play an important role.
-But the key is I believe technology is neutral and technology’s ultimate purpose is to advance humanity.
+But the key is

 "I believe technology is neutral and technology's ultimate purpose is to advance humanity."

 So even with powerful technologies like artificial intelligence, it's not the second coming of the world.
 It's not a savior nor is it the enemy.

 It is an extension of human ingenuity, human creativity, human compassion.
 If we don't match the human element with the technology, platforms, tools, and trends, then that's where we get into trouble.
 And so we have to put humans first and then see it as a place to advance our human agenda.
 And technology can be incredibly life-changing.
 If we mirror those two things together.

 And underneath recognizing that AI isn’t the savior.
 It was developed and fueled and shaped by human design.
 If we let who we are and seek to be and then say what technology is gonna advance that, I'll give you a perfect example with AI, I'm not usually impressed with new technology tools.
 I'm really not.
 I'm impressed with human beings and their creativity and using tools in ways that we haven't thought of.

 I have a tagline in my speeches, in my writing, and it says, “the smartest person in the room is the room.”